Queen of Music K S Chithra

 Having worked with her during his days as an instrumentalist in Chennai, A R Rahman hiring her for his compositions never came as a surprise.
 From the angelic Kehna Hi Kya (Bombay), the National Award-winning Ooh La La La (Sapnay – the award was for its Tamil counterpart) to the peppy Yaaro Sunlo Zara (Rangeela) and the operatic Jaage Hain Der Tak (Guru), their association in Bollywood is one for keeps.

-Sandesh Shandilya, a disciple of Ustad Sultan Khan, explored Chithra’s immense versatility in his 2000 album with Khan titled Piya Basanti.
-A runaway success, the album remains the biggest Indipop hit for all parties involved.
-In later years, Shandilya used her voice in Uuf Kya Jadoo Mohabbat Hai and Agnivarsha among others.
+Sandesh Shandilya, a disciple of Ustad Sultan Khan, tapped into Chithra’s immense versatility in his 2000 album Piya Basanti, created in collaboration with Khan.
+A runaway success, the album remains the biggest Indipop hit for everyone involved.
+In later years, Shandilya continued to feature her voice in projects like Uuf Kya Jadoo Mohabbat Hai and Agnivarsha, among others.

 The goddess of hummings…

-It is notable how after the solo reign of veterans Lata Mangeshkar and Asha Bhosle, Bollywood tried to manifest their female vocals differently.
-There was an increased number of item numbers, suggestive expressions and in-your-face lyrics.
-Subtleties, details, and improvisations generally attributed to classical forms of music paved the way to massy, saleable propositions.
-Barring exceptions in Raja Hindustani, Mohra, and few others, hummings were slowly going extinct.
+It is notable how, after the solo reign of veterans like Lata Mangeshkar and Asha Bhosle, Bollywood began to reimagine its female vocals.
+The industry saw a surge in item numbers, exaggerated expressions, and in-your-face lyrics.
+Subtleties, intricate detailing, and improvisations rooted in classical music gradually gave way to massy, saleable propositions.
+Except for a few exceptions in films like Raja Hindustani, Mohra, and a handful of others, hummings were slowly fading into extinction.

 A top favourite?
 Those heavenly aalaps that cut across Kumar Sanu’s vocals in antara and charan portions of Payalay Chunmun Chunmun…